the-senior-dev/sm_bare_bone_method/README.md

 ### Getting Help

-If you have issues with the Action Item, you can ask for help in the [Community](https://social.codewithdragos.com/) or in the [Weekly Q&A’s](https://calendar.google.com/calendar/u/0?cid=Y19kbGVoajU1Z2prNXZmYmdoYmxtdDRvN3JyNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
+If you have issues with the Action Item, you can ask for help in the [Community](https://community.theseniordev.com/) or in the [Weekly Q&A’s](https://calendar.google.com/calendar/u/0?cid=Y19kbGVoajU1Z2prNXZmYmdoYmxtdDRvN3JyNEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t).

-### Made with :orange_heart: in Berlin by @CodeWithDragos
+### Made with :orange_heart: in Berlin by @TheSeniorDev